My Best Tips for Organizing and Saving Space in an RV Kitchen

 For RV owners who prefer to use paper plates, one of these paper plate dispensers mounted to the bottom of a cabinet could come in really handy.

-Rack for Wraps and Baggies Mounted Under a Kitchen Cabinet
+Idea #14: Rack for Wraps and Baggies Mounted Under a Kitchen Cabinet

-A wrap and bag holder like this one, which is designed to be mounted on a kitchen cabinet door, could just as easily be mounted to the bottom of a cabinet.
 You could even try using Command hooks or adhesive cable clips to hang it if you wanted, although I would probably choose mug hooks myself so that the height and angle could be adjusted as needed.
 You could also spray paint the rack to be whatever color you wanted.

-Under Cabinet Rack for Coffee Pods
+Idea #15: Hang an Under Cabinet Rack for Coffee Pods

 Do you use a Keurig to make coffee in your RV?
 If so, under the cabinet can be a great place to store K cups.

-Under Cabinet Organizer for Small Items
+Idea #16: Install an Under Cabinet Organizer for Small Items

-This space saving “stuff” organizer (it's literally called an “Anything Keeper” has a similar design, but can be used to store anything.
-It comes in either black or white, but of course it too could be spray painted to match your RV decor.
+This space-saving “stuff” organizer (it’s literally called an “Anything Keeper” has a similar design, but can be used to store anything.
+It comes in either black or white, but of course, it too could be spray painted to match your RV decor.

-Adding Small Drawers to the Bottom of an RV Kitchen Cabinet
+Idea #17: Add Small Drawers to the Bottom of an RV Kitchen Cabinet

-Here's another under cabinet storage idea that I would love to try sometime.
-It's a set of wooden drawers that could be mounted to the bottom of a cabinet using L brackets, acrylic mounting tape (since it's very small), or countless other ways I'm sure.
+It’s a set of wooden drawers that could be mounted to the bottom of a cabinet using L brackets, acrylic mounting tape (since it’s very small), or countless other ways I’m sure.
 If you do this, please send me a picture!

-Rod with Hooks for Hanging Utensils
+Idea #18: Find a Rod with Hooks for Hanging Utensils

 The owners of this RV use the space under their kitchen cabinets as a place to store kitchen gadgets in their camper by hanging them from a utensil rack.
 These can be purchased in different lengths and you can even get an adhesive one, but be sure to measure the height of your space before buying one.